MarcVivas/gpu-physics-engine/README.md

 ### Verlet Integration
 The engine employs Verlet integration for numerical stability and energy conservation, ensuring smooth and realistic particle motion over time.

+## Morton encoding
+Every 4 seconds, the particles are sorted using morton codes to improve cache locality.

 ### Current Limitations
 - **2D Only**: Currently supports 2D simulations
 - **Circle Shapes**: Only circular particles are supported at this time